-The significance of a high ranking in the best cities to retire surveyswill be important as the baby boomers start retiring and looking at their retirement options.
+The significance of a ranking high up in "the best cities to retire" surveys will be important as the baby boomers start retiring and looking at their retirement options.
 This is important not because of the ranking but because it reflects how well these cities address the needs and concerns of retirees.

 Cities should be rolling out the red carpet trying to lure the attractive, skilled, wealthier segments of this group.
 Oiling their spin machines and promoting every attractive feature they can find.